FAQ on donating materials to the Kennedy Library

 Q: HOW WILL I KNOW YOU RECEIVED MY DONATION?

 A: All pre-approved donations will be acknowledged formally upon receipt, usually by letter.
-Please note that unsolicited donations will be acknowledged at the discretion of the Chief Archivist.
+Please note that unsolicited donations will be acknowledged at the discretion of the Archives director.

 Q: WILL MY DONATION BE EXHIBITED?

 A: We cannot guarantee that donations will be placed on display and we are unable to accept donations requiring this stipulation.